spespe/shellLauncherJava/README.md

 # shellLauncherJava
-Simple shell script launcher from resources in Java
+This java class will launch a shell script from within the resources folder